Manufacturing processes grow more sophisticated all the time, and applying new and innovative methods reduce time and cost for the end product.

-You may be familiar with injection molding, which pushes hot plastic into a specially designed mold to form new components.
-Insert molding involves the injection of plastic into molds that contain pre-placed inserts or substrates.
+You may be familiar with plastic injection molding, which pushes hot plastic into a specially designed mold to form new components.
+Insert molding involves the injection of plastic into plastic injection molds that contain pre-placed inserts or substrates.
 This produces a single molded plastic piece with the insert components permanently molded into the part.

 How Does This Process Work?

 As the name implies, inserts or substrates are placed into the injection mold before the mold closes.
 The component to be overmolded must be located and held in place properly inside the mold before plastic is injected, and that can be done in various ways including mechanical pockets or bosses, magnets, or even static charging.

 After the mold closes the plastic is injected into the mold to encapsulate the intended areas of the insert or substrate.
 The injection mold is designed to prevent plastic from covering any areas that should be exposed after the injection molding process.
 The end result is a multi-component assembly that is now a single piece.

 What Benefits Does This Method Offer?

 Producing insert molded assemblies offers many advantages.
 It’s a flexible and effective way to blend multiple materials and components into one simple piece in a single step.

 Additionally, overmolding with unique combinations of metals and plastics can incorporate the strength of metal with the light weight of plastics.
 As a result, the end product can be made at lower costs without any loss of performance.